Filing for Graduation – Deadlines and Procedure

 Inviting Friends and Family (International Students)

-Information on how to invite family and friends for Graduation is HERE.
-The GSAS Convocation does not require individual tickets for family members to attend.
-The Columbia Commencement limits the number of tickets.
+Information on how to invite distant family and friends for Graduation is HERE.

 If official proof of student enrollment is required by an employer or another entity, please visit the Office of the University Registrar in 204 Kent.
 For academic certification, an official document provided by the University Registrar verifying your dates of attendance, award of degree, and/or student status (full-time or part-time) by semester please visit Office of the University Registrar: Certifications.
 Current matriculated students can request enrollment certification via SSOL.